dexgs/livestreaming/README.md

 An example webpage for playing live streams using [mpegts.js](https://github.com/xqq/mpegts.js) is provided.
 To use it, do the following:
 1. Serve the `www` directory with a web server.
-2. Set the values of `stream_backend_url` and `srt_url` to the URLs at which ShaRT is configured to accept HTTP and SRT subscriber connections respectively.
+2. Set the values of `stream_backend_url` and `srt_url` in `www/config.js` to the URLs
+  at which ShaRT is configured to accept HTTP and SRT subscriber connections respectively.

 ## Web API